luijkr/blog/_posts/2023-09-27-ask-databricks-workflows.md

 ---
 layout: post
-title: "Go With The Flow!
-Databricks Workflows"
+title: Go With The Flow With Databricks Workflows
-description: A Q&A on getting started with Databricks Workflows
+description: An Ask Databricks Q&A on getting started with Databricks Workflows
 image:
   path: /assets/img/blog/ask-databricks-1-2.jpg
   srcset: